TudorCalinCS/TransportPass/README.md

    - Payment method for purchasing and renewing tickets and subscriptions.

 5. **Notifications**
-   - Receive notifications for events like "Green Friday" when you can't buy tickets.
+   - Get alerts for events such as "Green Friday" where tickets are available for free.
    - Get reminders for ticket renewal before expiration.

 6. **Bus Schedule**